 The data and analysis underlying NIPSCO's proposal and the state of the overall electric industry have continued to develop since the 2018 Statewide Analysis.
 Mr. Walter's direct testimony noted that multiple IRPs have been completed since the most recent report.
-Pet.
-Ex.
-2 at 14.
 The record in this Cause contains findings by MISO, MISO's IMM, and the NERC (Pet.
 Ex.
 3 at 16-19) supporting the need for flexible, dispatchable resources to pair with increasing levels of renewable generation to ensure reliability.